-the Medicaid agency or the operating agency (if Service Type: i applicable).
+the Medicaid agency or the operating agency (if applicable).
+Service Type:

 Other Service

-As provided in 42 CFR §440.180(b)(9), the Star te requests the authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute. e authority to provide the following additional service not

-specified in statute.

 Service Title:

-Transition Services and Support
+Transition Services and Supports

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 16 Community Transition Services 16010 community transition services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+Service Definition (Scope):

 Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one:

-Service is included in approved wa iver.
-There is no change in service specifications.

-Service is included in approved wa iver.
-The service specifications have been modified.

-Service is not included in the appro oved waiver.

 Transition Services and Supports are goods and services that provide for tangible items and direct services to assist the member in transition.
-All goods and services procured using Transition Services and Supports must directly mitigate a barrier to transition or increase a n individual's independence with activities of daily living or instrumental activities of daily living.
+All goods and services procured using Transition Services and Supports must directly mitigate a barrier to transition or increase an individual's independence with activities of daily living or instrumental activities of daily living.
 Transition Services and Supports are divided into subservices as described in this section.

 Transition Services and Supports is only provided to participants transitioning from an institution or group provider controlled residence into a private home.

 If Transition Services are used to establish a new residence for the member, the residence must comply with the Home and Community Based Services Settings Rule as established by the Centers for Medicaid and Medicare Services.
 Transition Services and Supports are non-recurring set up expenses for individuals who are transitioning from and institution or another provider-operated living arrangement to a living arrangement in a private residence where the person is directly responsible for his or her own living expenses.